 Anything the Beatles touched turned to gold.
-Even today, nearly decades after the band broke up, the bands Midas touch remains intact.
-A battered piano for instance that was once used by the Beatles in now expected to fetch £150,000 ($229,592) at Bonhams auction.
-The piano in its glory days was played by the Beatles on some of their most famous tracks including Paperback Writer, Tomorrow Never Knows, Old Brown Shoe and Ob-La-Di, Ob-La-Da when they recorded at Abbey Road Studios in North-West London.
-The piano retired from its services to the studio in 1980 and was purchased by the current owner, who is selling it at a Bonhams auction at Goodwood in West Sussex on August 15.
-Made of teak, the piano boasts of a third ‘tack’ effects pedal which was used by Lennon and McCartney to shorten the notes.
+Even today, nearly decades after the band broke up, the band’s Midas touch remains intact.
+A battered piano for instance that was once used by the Beatles is now expected to fetch £150,000 ($229,592) at Bonhams auction.
+The piano in its glory days was played by the Beatles on some of their most famous tracks, including Paperback Writer, Tomorrow Never Knows, Old Brown Shoe and Ob-La-Di, Ob-La-Da when they recorded at Abbey Road Studios in North-West London.
+The piano retired from its services to the studio in 1980 and was purchased by the current owner, who sells it at a Bonhams auction at Goodwood in West Sussex on August 15.
+Made of teak, the piano boasts of a third ‘tack’ effects pedal used by Lennon and McCartney to shorten the notes.

-The piano was situated in Studio III and was also used by other band including Pink Floyd who recorded at this studio.
-Accompanying the piano at this sale are copies of The Beatles Book magazine, which include photographs of Paul McCartney at the piano.
-The most striking image is that of Paul McCartney playing the piano while John Lennon, George Harrison and Beatles producer George Martin stand around it.
+The piano was situated in Studio III and was also used by another band, including Pink Floyd, who recorded at this studio.
+Accompanying the piano at this sale are copies of The Beatles Book magazine, including photographs of Paul McCartney at the piano.
+The most striking image is that of Paul McCartney playing the piano while John Lennon, George Harrison, and Beatles producer George Martin stand around it.

-The worn out piano that bears coffee stains and cigarette burns and is in dire need of tuning is sure to attract a number of bids form Beatles fan’s across the globe.
+The worn out piano that bears coffee stains and cigarette burns and is in dire need of tuning is sure to attract several bids from Beatles fans across the globe.